Planning, requesting medicines and reporting

 The reports generated in the JRSM and in the JRF (SUMMARY worksheets) must be printed and signed by the NTD coordinator or a Ministry of Health representative to formally endorse the country’s request for these medicines and the reported annual progress of the national programme(s).
 The date of signature must also be included.
 Once signatures have been obtained, the scanned copies of the two worksheets, together with the full Excel versions of the JRSM, the JRF and the EPIRF can be jointly submitted to WHO.

-Note that all the forms should be submitted to the WHO Representative of the concerned WHO Country office with electronic copies to PC_JointForms@who.int and the concerned Regional focal point, no later than 15 August of the year for which medicines are intended to be used (e.g. at the latest by 15 August 2015 for implementation of preventive chemotherapy in 2016) but at least 6-8 months before the planned PC intervention(s) to allow time for reviewing and approval of the request, placing order, manufacturing PC medicines and shipment to the country.
+Note that all the forms should be submitted to the WHO Representative of the concerned WHO Country office with electronic copies to PC_JointForms@who.int and the concerned Regional focal point, no later than 15 August of the year preceding the year for which medicines are intended to be used (e.g. at the latest by 15 August 2015 for implementation of preventive chemotherapy in 2016) but at least 6-8 months before the planned PC intervention(s) to allow time for reviewing and approval of the request, placing order, manufacturing PC medicines and shipment to the country.

 Data reporting and collection at community and district levels